-The Program on Liberation Technology "Liberationtech" at Stanford University explores how information and communication technologies (ICTs) can be used to promote a variety of public goods.
-For more information, please visit our home page.
+The Program on Liberation Technology "Liberationtech" at Stanford University explores how technology can be used to promote public goods.

 Please note the following guidelines: